Innoactive/ansible-innoactive-hub-role/README.md

   - _ssl_ Controls whether or not the Let's Encrypt service will be set up
   - _reverse_proxy_ Controls whether or not the discovery portal service will be set up
   - _discovery_portal_ Controls whether or not to start the reverse proxy service
-  - _customization_ Controls whether or not the customization service for the discovery portal will be set up
+  - _branding_ Controls whether or not the branding service for the discovery portal will be set up

 - _setup_tasks_ Controls whether or not to run any setup tasks like database migrations, collection of static files, etc.